MicrosoftDocs/visualstudio-docs/docs/designers/image-editor.md

 **JPG Image (.jpg)**

 The Joint Photographic Experts Group (JPEG) image format.
-A highly-compressed, lossy image format that supports 24-bit color and is suitable for general-purpose compression of images that have a high degree of color coherence.
+A highly compressed, lossy image format that supports 24-bit color and is suitable for general-purpose compression of images that have a high degree of color coherence.

 **PNG Image (.png)**

 The Portable Network Graphics (PNG) image format.
-A moderately-compressed, lossless image format that supports 24-bit color and alpha transparency.
+A moderately compressed, lossless image format that supports 24-bit color and alpha transparency.
 It is suitable for both natural and artificial images, but does not provide compression ratios as good as lossy formats such as JPG or GIF.

 **TIFF Image (.tif)**